In a perfect world, all loans would play out as expected. There are regular payments until the loan and interest are paid off.

 Definition of an Acceleration Clause

-An acceleration clause is a provision commonly found in loan agreements, mortgages, and leases that allows a lender or lessor to demand the entire balance of the loan or lease be paid immediately if certain conditions are met.
+An acceleration clause is a portion of a contract that is often seen in loan agreements, mortgages, and leases.
+It allows the creditor or landlord to request the entire loan balance or lease balance be paid immediately when specific conditions are met.

 For example, if a borrower misses a payment on their mortgage, the lender might invoke the acceleration clause, demanding the full amount owed on the loan immediately.

-This clause can also be found in commercial leases, where a significant breach of contract terms might trigger the requirement for the lessee to pay all future rent payments at once.
+The clause can be found in various types of contracts like commercial leases.
+If a major breach of contract terms occurs, it can be triggered and the lessee will be required to pay all rent payments immediately.

 How an Acceleration Clause Works